DIY furniture-nail clock with strap

 This is the easiest project I’ve attempted yet.
 It all started with an Ikea plant glide and furniture nails (which come in myriad colors and sizes).
 This clock is full of possibility.
-You could also glue on wood pieces, apply chalkboard paint, affix buttons, or just leave it au natural.
-(Oh, and I made the china cabinet that you see in the picture too.)
+You could also glue on numbers or wood pieces, apply chalkboard paint, affix buttons, or just leave it au natural.

 1. Find the center: Start by tracing your plant glide onto your scrap piece of paper and cut it out.
 Fold it in half horizontally, unfold, then fold in half vertically.
 Your center is where the two folds meet.
 Poke a hole in the middle of the paper with your pencil, and mark the spot on your clock face.
 (I obviously did this after painting.
 Bad idea.)
 Save your paper circle for step 4.